maldorne/mudos/README.md

 ## Branches

-On this repository, you could find different branches for the following versions of MudOS:
+On this repository, you could find different branches for the following versions of MudOS (from newer to older):

+ - `v22.2b14`
+ - `v22.2b13`
  - `v21.7`
  - `v21.7b21_fr`
- - `v22.2b13`
- - `v22.2b14`

 The `master` branch is empty, try any other branch to see its contents.